ByronVelasco/DataStructures/README.md

 - **`1 Heaps` Folder**:
   This folder contains the theoretical framework and explanations for Heaps (Max Heap and Min Heap) data structure.

+- **`2 Stacks` Folder**:
+  This folder contains the theoretical framework and explanations for Stacks data structure.

+- **`3 Queues` Folder**:
+  This folder contains the theoretical framework and explanations for Queues data structure.

 - **`project_data_structures.py` Python Script**:
   This Python script includes all the data structures developed specifically for this project.